vladimir-xaro/event-emitter/README.md

-# EventEmitter
+# @xaro/event-emitter

-EventEmitter as node.js, but for browsers.
+EventEmitter as in node.js, but for TypeScript.
+Includes interfaces and additional methods

 ## Install